-The purpose of this report is to determine whether there is evidence that one or more long-acting opioid is superior to others in terms of efficacy and safety, and also whether longacting opioids as a class are more efficacious or safer than short-acting opioids in the treatment of chronic non-cancer pain.
-This report was originally commissioned in 2001 and regular updates are performed.
-Update #1 was submitted in September 2003, and update #2 (based on searched performed in November 2003) was submitted in February 2004.
-Update #3 is based on searches performed in November 2004.
-New changes for Update #3 are highlighted in the text and tables of this report.
-Updates are planned on an annual basis.
-Since the last update, the Food and Drug Administration (FDA) has approved long-acting hydromorphone for use in opioidtolerant patients requiring higher doses (greater than the equivalent of 60 mg oral morphine/day) of opioids.
+The purpose of this report is to determine whether there is evidence that one or more long-acting opioid is superior to others in terms of efficacy and safety, and also whether long-acting opioids as a class are more efficacious or safer than short-acting opioids in the treatment of chronic non-cancer pain.
+This report was originally commissioned in 2001 and is updated annually.
+The last update (Update #3) was based on searches conducted in November 2004.
+The current document (Update #4) is based on new searches conducted in September 2005.
+Since the last update, extended release hydromorphone was withdrawn from the market after the manufacturer provided data to the Food and Drug Administration showing that drinking alcohol could result in rapid release of the hydromorphone.8